Steps to Completing the Registration Process

 Step 3: Business Office

-Business Office -Go to the Cashier’s Office located in the Business Services Building.
+- Business Office -Go to the Cashier’s Office located in room 165 of the Business Services Building.
 Pay the fees or make financial arrangements.
+If needed, you can also pay for your ACCUPLACER test at the Cashier's Office.

 Step 6: Books and Supplies